None of us wants to be needy. It’s unattractive, and we can find really needy people annoying, pathetic and attention-seeking.

 Let them know.
 Let them know how much you would love it and what it means to you.

 4. Get support

 Get support for yourself.
-There are various modalities such as tapping or meditation and mindfulness to access the deeper feelings that you have inside you.
+There are various modalities, such as tapping or meditation and mindfulness to access the deeper feelings you have.
 Feelings that you have been denying.
-They will help you to gain the confidence to speak the truth about what you really want, what you been limiting for yourself.
+They will help you gain the confidence to speak the truth about what you really want, those things you have been limiting yourself.